What is Preventive Care?

 - Specialist visits: Visits to a specialist (gastroenterologist, orthopedist, neurologist, podiatrist, etc.) for a particular problem are not covered as preventive care.

 - Alternative therapies: Services such as chiropractic, massage, acupuncture, and other alternative health services are not considered preventive care.

 - PSA blood test: This is a test to check for prostate cancer.
 Some health plans may cover this as preventive care, but many do not.

 Is preventive care free?

 Most health plans are required by law to cover eligible preventive care services at 100%.
 This includes health insurance plans you get through your employer as well as those you may buy on your own through the Health Insurance Marketplace.
-Your doctor must also be in-network in order to be fully covered.

 What are the benefits of preventive care?

 Preventive care is intended to help you stay as healthy as possible.
 Regularly scheduled visits and tests allow your doctor to identify any medical problems before they can become major.

 Benefits of preventive care include:

 - Most preventive care at no cost to you as part of your health coverage